Investigating and Modeling the Dynamics of Long Ties: Reference

 \section{Reference}

-\begin{addendum} \item [Code Availability] Code will be released upon publication. \item [Data Availability] Data will be released upon publication.
-However, we may employ private preserving techniques. \item[Author contributions] D.L., Y.Y., L.W., X.W. and A.S.P conceived the present idea.
+\begin{addendum} \item [Data Availability] Data is available at \href{https://github.com/DingLyu/Investigating-and-Modeling-the-Dynamics-of-Long-Ties}{https://github.com/DingLyu/Investigating-and-Modeling-the-Dynamics-of-Long-Ties}.
+Differential privacy is applied to protect the privacy of users. \item [Code Availability] Code is available at \href{https://github.com/DingLyu/Investigating-and-Modeling-the-Dynamics-of-Long-Ties}{https://github.com/DingLyu/Investigating-and-Modeling-the-Dynamics-of-Long-Ties}. \item [Author contributions] D.L. and Y.Y. conceived the present idea.
 Y.Y. collected and processed the data.
 D.L. and Y.Y. analyzed the results.
-D.L., Y.Y., L.W., X.W. and A.S.P discussed the analytical approach and furthered the results.
-D.L. and Y.Y. wrote the paper with input from L.W., X.W. and A.S.P.
-All authors have reviewed and commented on the manuscript. \item[Competing interests] The authors declare no competing interests. \item[Correspondence] Correspondence and requests for materials should be addressed to Yuan Yuan (email: yuan2@mit.edu). \end{addendum}
+D.L., Y.Y., L.W., X.W. and A.P discussed the analytical approach and furthered the results.
+D.L. and Y.Y. wrote the paper with input from L.W., X.W. and A.P.
+All authors have reviewed and commented on the manuscript. \item [Competing interests] The authors declare no competing interests. \item[Correspondence] Correspondence and requests for materials should be addressed to Yuan Yuan (email: yuanyuan@purdue.edu). \end{addendum}